 The New Zealand Attitudes and Values Study

 The New Zealand Attitudes and Values Study (NZAVS) is a 20-year longitudinal national probability study of social attitudes, personality and health outcomes.
-The NZAVS is led Dr Chris Sibley, and is unique to New Zealand.
+The NZAVS is led by Dr Chris Sibley, and is unique to New Zealand.

 Learn more about the NZAVS.
 Watch video interviews with NZAVS researchers, and read more about recent findings from the study.

 See technical details and materials for scientific research using NZAVS data.

 Read about the postgraduate students who work on the NZAVS, and find out more about opportunities for PhD study in our lab.